salmans/rusty-razor/README.md

 ### Hold the Door

 Wyllis was a young stable boy when he heard a voice from his future: "Hold the Door!"
-The voice transformed Wyllis to Hodor (Hold the door, Holdde door, Hoddedor, Hodor, Hodor...!), putting him on a life-long journey that lead him to that moment from his feature that he holds a door to save Bran's life.
+The voice transformed Wyllis to Hodor (Hold the door, Holdde door, Hoddedor, Hodor, Hodor...!), putting him on a life-long journey that led him to that moment from his future that he holds a door to save Bran's life.
 But because of this defining moment in his future, Wyllis became Hodor in his past.

 #### Linear Time
 The theory below describes Hodor's journey assuming that time progresses linearly [hodor-linear.raz](https://github.com/salmans/rusty-razor/blob/master/theories/examples/hodor-linear.raz)